-- If we decided to change or stop coverage for a service, item, or drug that you currently get, we will send you a notice before taking the proposed action. - If you disagree with the action, you can file a Level 1 Appeal.
-We will continue covering the service, item, or drug if you ask for a Level 1 Appeal within 10 calendar days of the postmark date on our letter or by the intended effective date of the action, whichever is later. - If you meet this deadline, you can keep getting the service, item, or drug with no changes while your appeal is pending.
-You will also keep getting all other services, items, or drugs (that are not the subject of your appeal) with no changes.
+- If we decided to change or stop coverage for a service or item that you currently get, we will send you a notice before taking the proposed action. - If you disagree with the action, you can file a Level 1 appeal.
+We will continue covering the service or item if you ask for a Level 1 appeal within 10 calendar days of the postmark date on our letter or by the intended effective date of the action, whichever is later. - If you meet this deadline, you can keep getting the service or item with no changes while your Level 1 appeal is pending.
+You will also keep getting all other services or items (that are not the subject of your appeal) with no changes.

-Step 2: We consider your appeal and we give you our answer.
+Step 3: We consider your appeal and we give you our answer.

-- When we are reviewing your appeal, we take another careful look at all of the information about your request for coverage of medical care.
-We check to see if we were following all the rules when we said no to your request. - We will gather more information if we need it.
-We may contact you or your doctor to get more information.
+• When we are reviewing your appeal, we take a careful look at all of the information.
+We check to see if we were following all the rules when we said no to your request.

+• We will gather more information if needed, possibly contacting you or your doctor.

-Deadlines for a "fast" appeal
+Deadlines for a "fast appeal"

-- When we are using the fast deadlines, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires us to do so. - o If you ask for more time, or if we need to gather more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
-If we decide to take extra days to make the decision, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - o If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
-Later in this section, we tell you about this organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will automatically send your appeal to the Office of Administrative Hearings for a Level 2 Appeal.
+- For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
+We will give you our answer sooner if your health requires us to. - However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
+If we take extra days, we will tell you in writing.
+We can't take extra time if your request is for a Medicare Part B prescription drug. - If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Section 6.4 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the Office of Administrative Hearings for a Level 2 appeal.
+The Office of Administrative Hearings will schedule a hearing on your case, and let you know the date and time of the hearing in writing when it receives your appeal.